Condo insurance for owners in BC

 Questions about condominium insurance?
 We’ve got you covered

 Insuring your condo should be simple.
-We’ve made getting a
+That’s why we’ve made getting a

 No. Sonnet doesn’t cover short-term rentals through any home sharing service, including Airbnb and Vrbo.
 This applies to all our property policies ¬(homeowners, condo, and landlord).
 Under the terms of our renters insurance, tenants also aren’t allowed to offer short-term rentals of their apartment or house – or a room in their unit – through one of these networks.